 There is no question that Lufthansa’s and SWISS’ premium cabins are among the upper half worldwide.
 Our author Dennis tried both business class products – you can get a glimpse of what you can expect here:

 Search & Book

 Sadly, we cannot tell you when this deal is about to expire.
 According to the fare rules, tickets are on sale for trips with a minimum stay of six days.
-You may find almost daily availabilities from June through October 2022.
+You may find availabilities within the first six months of 2023, except March and April.
 A quick look at our availability calendar above will tell you more.
-According to Lufthansa’s best price search, you can even find flights for that fare until February 2023.

 To find additional flight dates, we recommend consulting Google Flights.
 Possible savings when booking with an online travel agency are €20 or less, so we recommend booking on Lufthansa’s or Swiss’ website.